-Greece has launched its most ambitious housing support program in decades, committing €1 billion to directly subsidize nearly 948,000 renters while implementing comprehensive tax incentives for property investors.
+Greece just launched its most ambitious housing support program in decades.
+We’re talking €1 billion committed to directly subsidizing nearly 948,000 renters, paired with a sweeping set of tax incentives designed to pull serious property investors into the market.

 Greece’s €1B Housing Program: Investor & Market Impact